Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 *   [ObjectRecognitionMain](#objRecMain) -- The main function for the program.
 Connects to sources as specified in a configuration file.
 *   [ObjectRecognitionCore](#core) -- Controls the connection to a source, the input images, and the output.
 *   [ObjectRecognitionConfigHandler](#srcConfig) -- Sets up the neural net and image retriever based on the source's configuration document.
-*   [ObjectRecognitionQueryHandler] -- Sends data back in response to a query, if the source is configured to handle queries.
+*   ObjectRecognitionQueryHandler -- Sends data back in response to a query, if the source is configured to handle queries.
-*   [NeuralNetInterface] -- An interface that allows other neural nets to be more easily integrated without changes to the rest of the code.
+*   [NeuralNetInterface](#netInterface) -- An interface that allows other neural nets to be more easily integrated without changes to the rest of the code.
-    *   [YoloProcessor] -- An implementation of the [You Only Look Once](https://pjreddie.com/darknet/yolo/) (YOLO) object detection software using Java Tensorflow.
+    *   [YoloProcessor](#yoloNet) -- An implementation of the [You Only Look Once](https://pjreddie.com/darknet/yolo/) (YOLO) object detection software using Java Tensorflow.
-    *   [DarkflowProcessor] -- An implementation of YOLO using the [Darkflow](https://github.com/thtrieu/darkflow) Python implementation.
 *   [ImageRetrieverInterface](#retrieveInterface) -- An interface that allows different image retrieval mechanisms to be more easily integrated without changes to the rest of the code.
-    *   [CameraRetriever] -- Retrieves images from a directly connected camera using OpenCV.
+    *   [CameraRetriever](#cameraRet) -- Retrieves images from a directly connected camera using OpenCV.
-    *   [FileRetriever] -- Retrieves images from disk.
+    *   [FileRetriever](#fileRet) -- Retrieves images from disk.

 ## How to Run the Program<a name="objRecMain" id="objRecMain"></a>